-- 142 AHWP/WG2/PF002:2016 Principles of Conformity Assessment for In Vitro Diagnostic (IVD) - 143 Medical Devices - 144 AHWP/WG2/PF003:2016 Submission Dossier for Demonstrating Conformity to the Essential - 145 Principles of Safety and Performance of In Vitro Diagnostic Medical Devices - 146 AHWP/WG1a/F002:2013 Essential Principles of Safety and Performance of IVD Medical - 147 Devices
+- 127 AHWP/WG2/PF002:2016 Principles of Conformity Assessment for In Vitro Diagnostic (IVD) - 128 Medical Devices - 129 AHWP/WG2/PF003:2016 Submission Dossier for Demonstrating Conformity to the Essential - 130 Principles of Safety and Performance of In Vitro Diagnostic Medical Devices - 131 AHWP/WG1a/F002:2013 Essential Principles of Safety and Performance of IVD Medical - 132 Devices

-148 US FDA Guidance for Industry: In Vitro Companion Diagnostic Devices 2014 Korea MFDS guideline "Guideline for Approval and Evaluation of In Vitro Companion 149 150 Diagnostic Devices" (2015/BI-2015-5-238, 2022/Guideline-1267) 151 CLSI Harmonized Terminology database: http://htd.clsi.org/ US FDA Guidance for Industry: Developing and Labeling in vitro companion diagnostic 152 153 devices for a specific group of oncology therapeutic products 2020 154 US FDA Guidance for Industry and Food and Drug Administration Staff (Draft): Principles for 155 Codevelopment of an In Vitro Companion Diagnostic Device with a Therapeutic Product (2016) US FDA Guidance for Industry (Draft): Use of Circulating Tumor DNA for Early-Stage Solid 156 157 Tumor Drug Development (May 2022) 158 5.0 Definitions 159 160 Medical Device - The term is as defined in AHWP/WG2-WG1/F001:2016 "Definition of the 161 Terms 'Medical Device' and 'In Vitro Diagnostic (IVD) Medical Device' 162 Cut-off for an IVD-CDx: The test value which determines the clinical decision for treatment, 163 164 i.e. subjects with test results above the cut-off value are eligible for treatment, whereas those 165 with test results below the cut-off value are not given the treatment.
-166 Note 1: The clinical cut-off value is determined in the therapeutic product clinical trial.
-Note 2: The role of the IVD-CDx is to determine the test value accurately.
-167 168 [Ref.
-US FDA Guidance, Principles for Codevelopment of an In Vitro Companion Diagnostic 169 Device with a Therapeutic Product (2016)] 170 171 In Vitro Companion Diagnostic Medical Device (IVD-CDx): Means an In vitro diagnostic 172 medical device which provides information that is essential for the safe and effective use of a 173 corresponding therapeutic product to: a) Identify, before and/or during treatment, patients who are most likely to benefit from 174 175 the corresponding therapeutic product; b) Identify, before and/or during treatment, patients likely to be at increased risk of serious 176 177 adverse reactions as a result of treatment with the corresponding therapeutic product; 178 c) Monitor response to treatment with the therapeutic product for the purpose of adjusting 179 treatment (e.g., determination of the dosage, the timing of administration, and discontinuation of the administration) to achieve improved safety or effectiveness; or 180
+133 US FDA Guidance for Industry: In Vitro Companion Diagnostic Devices 2014 Korea MFDS guideline "Guideline for Approval and Evaluation of In Vitro Companion 134 135 Diagnostic Devices" (2022/Guideline-1267) 136 CLSI Harmonized Terminology database: http://htd.clsi.org/ US FDA Guidance for Industry: Developing and Labeling in vitro companion diagnostic 137 138 devices for a specific group of oncology therapeutic products 2020 139 US FDA Guidance for Industry and Food and Drug Administration Staff (Draft): Principles for 140 Codevelopment of an In Vitro Companion Diagnostic Device with a Therapeutic Product (2016) US FDA Guidance for Industry (Draft): Use of Circulating Tumor DNA for Early-Stage Solid 141 142 Tumor Drug Development (May 2022) 143 5.0 Definitions 144 Medical Device - The term is as defined in AHWP/WG2-WG1/F001:2016 "Definition of the 145 146 Terms 'Medical Device' and 'In Vitro Diagnostic (IVD) Medical Device' 147 148 Cut-off for an IVD-CDx: The test output which determines the clinical decision for treatment, 149 i.e. subjects with test results above the cut-off value are eligible for treatment, whereas those 150 with test results below the cut-off value are not given the treatment.
+In some scenarios, subjects 151 with test results below the cut-off value (i.e., the biomarker negative or wild-type population) 152 may also receive treatment (Example - in colorectal cancer patients determined to be KRAS 153 wild-type (absence of mutations in codon 12 and 13) may receive cetuximab treatment) 154 Note: The clinical cut-off value is validated in the therapeutic product clinical trial.
+155 [Ref.
+US FDA Guidance (Draft), Principles for Codevelopment of an In Vitro Companion 156 Diagnostic Device with a Therapeutic Product (2016)] 157 In Vitro Companion Diagnostic Medical Device (IVD-CDx): Means an In vitro diagnostic 158 159 medical device which provides information that is essential for the safe and effective use of a 160 corresponding therapeutic product to: 161 a) Identify, before and/or during treatment, patients who are most likely to benefit from the corresponding therapeutic product; 162 b) Identify, before and/or during treatment, patients likely to be at increased risk of serious 163 164 adverse reactions as a result of treatment with the corresponding therapeutic product; 165 c) Monitor response to treatment with the therapeutic product for the purpose of adjusting treatment (e.g., determination of the dosage, the timing of administration, and 166 167 discontinuation of the administration) to achieve improved safety or effectiveness; or